HandBrake/HandBrake-docs/source/docs/en/1.0.0/introduction/about.markdown

 ## What HandBrake is

 HandBrake is an open-source video transcoder available for Linux, Mac, and Windows.
 Everyone can use HandBrake to make videos *for free*.

+HandBrake is a post-production tool.
+Its primary purpose is to convert videos from supported [source formats](../technical/source-formats.html) to MP4 or MKV format.
+If you wish to make changes to your `Source` video, please use an appropriate [video editing software](https://en.wikipedia.org/wiki/List_of_video_editing_software).

 ## What HandBrake does